johnshields/Eithne-Voice-Assistant/workings/document.md

 # Gestures of the Application
 The application is entirely controlled by voice.
-Meaning the gestures implemented are user commands and also what Eithne says back to the user.
-The user controls Eithne by having almost a conversation for each command as they always get a response no matter what the user says.
-Being a voice assistant, the commands had to be pretty open so that they would come naturally to the user.
+Meaning the gestures implemented are user commands and also what Eithne says back to the User.
+The User controls Eithne by having almost a conversation for each command as they always get a response no matter what the User says.
+Being a voice assistant, the commands had to be pretty open so that they would come naturally to the User.
 In order to achieve this in `user_phrases.py` a function was created to return many possible commands a user could say for the features above.
-Also, there are simple commands for example `Hi`, `Hello`, `Hey` all return with a response by Eithne asking for the user's name.
+Also, there are simple commands, for example, `Hi`, `Hello`, `Hey` all return with a response by Eithne asking for the User's name.
 For Eithne's responses, a machine learning (ML) mechanism was used to get different responses for each command.
-The following are the programmed commands, but the user is not limited to just these as the ML mechanism can understand similar commands to the ones said and still give back a response.
+The following are the programmed commands, but the User is not limited to just these as the ML mechanism can understand similar commands to the ones said and still give back a response.
 The ML mechanism will be discussed in far more detail in ***Architecture of the Application***.

-For the features Google Search, Google Maps, Wikipedia, YouTube Queries and Website the user is required to say two commands.
+For the features, Google Search, Google Maps, Wikipedia, YouTube Queries, and Website, the User is required to say two commands.
 One for activating the feature and one for controlling what they want the feature to do.
 There are figures under the commands for these features for further explanation.

 ## Gesture Commands